 Perhaps you will consider Heartland Boys Academy, in Western Kentucky.
-It is an affordable military-like Christian boarding school that only enrolls troubled boys, age 12-17, who have gotten off track in life.
+It is an affordable adventure-based Christian boarding school that only enrolls troubled boys, age 12-17, who have gotten off track in life.

 With the structure and order of a military school, wayward teen boys turn into respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose mission is to lead wayward teenagers to realize their individual purpose, or destiny, in Christ.

 Teens come to Heartland Boys Academy from around the country, including from Casper, Wyoming.
 Parents often find it constructive to grow in a new environment separated from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
-We are a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
+We are a military academy, an accredited school and the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.